userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 $ snapcraft register <snap name>
 ```

-Be sure to update the `name` of your snap - as well as the name of your (main) app - matches the newly registered name, before rebuilding the snap by running `snapcraft`.
+Be sure to update the `name` of your snap (and, if appropriate, the name of your main app) to match the newly registered name, before rebuilding the snap by running `snapcraft`.

 ### Upload the snap